Afshan93/technicaltask/README.md

   Go to pgadmin, click on the server, right click on databases and create database , runscript given in createdatabase.txt and follow the steps given.
   As a shortcur db script is also provided to copy directly.

-  Copy all the script files to employee_project
+  Clone all the script files to employee_project
   and then visit http://127.0.0.1:8000/employee/4/  to see required form.